-Natalia Ilienko, the 1981 World Champion on Floor, was one of the gymnasts that was denied of an Olympic experience as the Soviet Union boycotted the 1984 Olympic Games.
+Natalia Ilienko, the 1981 World Champion on Floor, was one of the gymnasts that was denied the Olympic experience when the Soviet Union boycotted the 1984 Olympic Games.
 Natalia, who accepted a position as a coach in Great Britain, took Aerobic Gymnastics as her second sport and represented Great Britain in the late 90s, the very early days of Aerobic Gymnastics.
-The FIG had recognized Aerobics as one of its own barely in 1995.
-Two decades later Aerobic Gymnastics is still not recognized as an Olympic Sport.
+The FIG recognized Aerobics as one of its own barely in 1995, two decades later Aerobic Gymnastics is still not recognized as an Olympic Sport.

 Czech gymnast, Daniela Bartova, placed 33rd at the 1991 World Championships, let’s remember that back then the all-around final was constituted by 36 gymnasts.
 She represented her country at the 1992 Olympics where she finished 64th in the all-around qualification round with her best event being vault.
 Daniela would go on to vault even higher when she switched to Pole Vaulting.
 She won a silver medal at the 1998 European Indoor Championships and represented her country at the 2000 Olympics.

 Svetlana Feofanova competed well at the national level for Russia.
 You can watch her 1997 Russian Cup uneven bars routine where she had a high level of difficulty.
 However her success in international competition came thanks to pole vaulting where she owns two Olympics medals: Silver (Athens, 2004) and Bronze (Beijing 2008)